Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

   - How are remotes kept feeling included?
 - **Work life balance and support**
   - How do staff balance their work-life?
-  - How do things work in a multi-region/distributed organisation?
+  - How do you work in a multi-region/distributed organisation?
       - e.g. cross-over hours between UK and US?
 - **Tech**
   - _Finally_ we get to something engineering related...